Spiny softshell turtle: Respiration

 Spiny softshell turtles are bimodal breathers, meaning they have the ability (to some degree) to perform oxygen and carbon dioxide exchange by breathing air or while breathing underwater.
 A variety of factors allow for these turtles to perform respiration underwater.
 They have an increase of cutaneous surface area and blood flow, reduction in lung size, and increase of respiratory epithelium in the cloaca and buccopharynx.
 This turtle is also known to utilize cutaneous respiration as well.
 Spiny softshell turtles are more dependent on underwater respiration than other freshwater species.
 This has led to their low tolerance of hypoxic waters; this becomes especially important during times of hibernation, when these turtles must choose hibernacula that are unlikely to become hypoxic.
 Underwater dormancy can last up to six months.
 They are known as an anoxia-intolerant species because of their dependency on underwater respiration.
 Other turtle species are more adapted to variation in oxygen levels but spiny softshell turtles are not able to regulate it as well, especially during hibernation periods.
 This makes choosing hibernacula very important to their over-winter survival.
 While they are susceptible to anoxia, they have the ability to maintain their metabolism completely via aerobic means which gives them a slight advantage when compared to other hibernating aquatic turtles during winter.

+Population Biology

+Juvenile spiny softshell turtles have lower annual survival rates (approximately 0.72) compared to adults (approximately 0.84), indicating age-based differences in survival.